Basic Guideline of a Custody Evaluation - Texas

 Preparing for the child custody evaluation.

 Undergoing a child custody evaluation is very stressful for most co-parents.
-Even if you are an exceptional parent to your child, your nervousness may affect your actions during an evaluation.
+Even if you are an exceptional parent to your child, your nervousness may affect your actions during an assessment.
 You are not expected to avoid emotion or to attempt to conceal anxiety about this process.
 It is okay to express you are nervous, scared, and even a bit anxious about this process.
 It is all normal to feel this way.

 Tips to reduce your stress during this process:

-• Make a good first impression.
+- Make a good first impression.
 Do not express negativity or anger about the evaluation, custody dispute or the other parent.
 Check your ego at the door and put your best parent face forward.

-• Be cooperative with the evaluator.
+- Be cooperative with the evaluator.
 Even though you may oppose this evaluation and did not want it, it is important to cooperate with the evaluator.
 You want to give a good impression of you, your home, your family, your life.

-• Many co-parents believe it is helpful to treat this process much like a job interview.
+- Many co-parents believe it is helpful to treat this process much like a job interview.
 Dress appropriately and aim to be punctual, honest and confident.
 You are a goo parent and love your child very much, it will shine when you keep that in mind.

-• Before a home visit, clean your home.
+- Before a home visit, clean your home.
 Sweep, mop, dust, straighten up your space.
 Make your space warm and inviting.
 Make sure the family pet is secure and not bouncing all over the evaluator.
 Make sure you have a couple of activities prepared so that you can interact with your child(ren) while the visit occurs.
 This allows you to showcase your skills as a parent and keeps the child(ren) amused while the evaluator is there.
 Play with your child(ren), laugh with them, enjoy them.
 These moments are precious for you in the future, do not miss them just because you have this evaluation going on.

-• Be prepared and organized beforehand.
+- Be prepared and organized beforehand.
 If the evaluator has asked for documents make sure you send the documents to the evaluator as quickly as possible.
 If you need

-• Make sure you are holding the best interests of your child above all else.
+assistance, reach out to your legal team for help. - Make sure you are holding the best interests of your child above all else.
 Make your child a priority over other things is the most important for scoring

 DO NOT use this as a time to give details about the divorce/modification, complain about the other parent, exaggerate or lie.
 Just DO NOT do it.
 It is not worth it.